Twinkeyz

 The Twinkeyz were a punk rock band formed in 1977 in Sacramento, California.
 They are credited as Sacramento's first punk band, and as one of the first bands to create a "small but thriving new wave scene" in Sacramento.
-Spin later identified them as one of the "crucial participants in the proto-punk revolution".

 History

 The band's leader and songwriter, Don Marquez, took the stage name Donnie Jupiter upon forming the Twinkeyz in 1977.
 The name "Twinkeyz" was chosen as a tribute to Twink, drummer for the British group Pink Fairies, rather than as a reference to Twinkies, a snack cake.
 Jupiter also cited groups such as the Ramones, Television and Blondie as early inspirations for the band.

 The group began in Davis, California, as a recording project between guitarists Jupiter and Walter Smith, joined by Keith McKee, a professional touring drummer.
 David Houston, a Sacramento-based producer, also played synthesizer and recorded the band at his Moon Studios.

 In 1977, the band self-released "Aliens in Our Midst", their first single, on a record label they called Twirp.
 Interest in the single prompted the formation of a live band, which included guitarist Tom Darling, drummer Marc Bonilla, and backup vocalist Wit Witkowski.
 After the first performance at a house show in San Francisco, Smith left the band.
 With Jupiter and Darling remaining as the stable core, the band continued with a revolving membership that included Steve Bateman on vocals and percussion, and Dan Dollar (credited as Honey) on guitar, bass, and vocals.

 After renaming their label Grok Records, the group re-released "Aliens in Our Midst" in 1978 with a new B-side, "One Thousand Reasons".
 Their second single, "E.S.P.", was released on Grok in 1978, with the B-side "Cartoon Land".

 Alpha Jerk, the first and only LP by the Twinkeyz, was released in 1979 on Plurex Records, a Dutch record label run by Minny Pops founder Wally van Middendorp.
 It was pressed in a limited edition of 1800 copies.
 A remixed and remastered version was released in May 2016 by S.S.
 Records.

 Two Twinkeyz compilations have been released on Anopheles Records.
 The first, Aliens in Our Midst: Complete Recordings 1977–1980 was released as a CD in the United States in 1998, and in Japan in 2000.
 A second compilation, Cartoon Land, was released on clear vinyl in 2002.

 Since disbanding the group in 1980, Marquez has worked primarily as a visual artist, creating paintings and comics.